pleabargain/DDS_hackathon_2025JAN_AI_challenge/cline_docs/activeContext.md

    - Created log files with immediate writes
    - Added detailed logging throughout the code

-4. Added SAVE functionality
+4. Enhanced Command Interface
+   - Added clear UI box showing available commands
    - Users can save progress by typing 'SAVE' at any time
-   - Added save_progress function
+   - Users can edit previous answers by typing 'EDIT'
+   - Users can safely exit with progress saved by typing 'EXIT'
-   - Updated user instructions
+   - Updated user instructions with command explanations

+5. Added EDIT functionality
+   - Users can modify previous answers at any time
+   - Added edit_answer function with support for all field types
+   - Special handling for Key Features list editing
+   - AI suggestions available for edited answers

+6. Added EXIT functionality
+   - Users can safely exit the program at any time
+   - Automatically saves progress before exiting
+   - Clear feedback when saving and exiting

-5. Added JSON loading functionality
+7. Added JSON loading functionality
    - Created load_json function
    - Added ability to continue from previous progress
    - Added proper error handling for JSON operations